 - Graduate success — Christian Ministry majors from MVNU are readily able to find placement in ministry positions and are serving in those roles successfully.

-- Prof. Jennifer Ballenger, Assistant Professor of Youth and Family Ministries
+- Rev. Jennifer Ballenger, Assistant Professor of Youth and Family Ministries

 - Prof. Timothy Radcliffe**, Director of the Library, Assistant Professor of Theology

 - Dr. C. Jeanne Serrão, Professor of Biblical Literature

 - Dr. Henry Spaulding, III**, Assistant Professor of Theology, Associate Campus Pastor